sbstjn/jwkserve/README.md

 ### Custom RSA Key

 By default, `serve` generates a new temporary RSA-2048 key on startup, which takes about 2 seconds.
-That's fine for occasional use, but if you're restarting frequently during development, you'll want instant startup.
+That's fine for occasional use, but if you're restarting frequently during development, instant startup helps.
 For that, use a persisted key:

 ```bash
 # Generate key once, also available as key size 3072 and 4096